ECronin1973/Applied_Statistics_MyWork/README.md

 "Data Visualization." pandas documentation, https://pandas.pydata.org/docs/user_guide/index.html.

  __Exploration of Dataset__
-  To get an initial look at the dataset, the first few rows were displayed using the head() method.
+  To get an initial look at the dataset, the first few rows were displayed using the head() method (https://www.w3schools.com/python/pandas/ref_df_head.asp).
 This gives us a quick overview of the data.
-Next, we provide a summary of the dataset using the describe() method.
+Next, we provide a summary of the dataset using the describe() method (https://www.w3schools.com/python/pandas/ref_df_describe.asp).
 This method gives us important statistical information about the numerical columns in the dataset, such as the count, mean, standard deviation, minimum, and maximum values.
+To get information on the dataset such as the number of observation, the info() is used https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.info.html#pandas.DataFrame.info.

  __A summary of the dataset__
  Observations: The dataset contains 30 observations ie. there are 30 individual data points or entries in the dataset.
 Each observation represents a single instance of data collected for analysis.
 In this case, each observation corresponds to the weight of a plant and the treatment group it belongs to.